sutta » mn » Majjhima Nikāya 127

 Idha, gahapati, bhikkhu yāvatā ekaṁ rukkhamūlaṁ mahaggatanti pharitvā adhimuccitvā viharati.

-It’s when a mendicant meditates determined on pervading the extent of a single tree root as expansive.
+It’s when a mendicant meditates focused on pervading the extent of a single tree root as expansive.

 Ayaṁ vuccati, gahapati, mahaggatā cetovimutti.